What is a foot orthotic and what does it do?

 - Patient convenience and timeframes

-Customised orthotics are prefabricated foot inserts made out of EVA foam and held in stock at our clinic.
-They are matched to your foot size and your footwear and then the orthotic is then customised by the podiatrist to achieve the desired therapeutic effect.
+Customised orthotics are prescription foot inserts made out of EVA foam onsite at our clinic.
+Using the information from a biomechanical assessment and a 3D laser scan of your feet, the podiatrist designs the orthotic completely tailored to achieve the desired therapeutic effect.

 Orthotics are much more than just “arch supports”